Mineng

-Mineng, also spelled Minang or Menang or Mirnong, are an indigenous Noongar people of southern Western Australia.
+Mineng, also spelt Minang, Minanga, or Mirnong, are an Aboriginal Noongar people of southern Western Australia.

 Name

 The ethnonym Minang is etymologized to the word for south, minaq, which means that the tribe were defined as "southerners".

 Country

 The Minang's traditional lands encompassed some 4,900 mi2 from King George Sound northwards to the Stirling Range.
 It took in Tenterden, Lake Muir, Cowerup and the Shannon River area.
 Along the coast their territory ran from West Cliff Point to Boat Harbour, Pallinup.
 Mount Barker, Nornalup, Wilson Inlet and Porongurup Range were also part of their territory.

-Social organization
+Social organisation

-The Minang were divided into hordes.
-A northerly group of these, known as the Munite, perhaps may refer to the "White Cockatoo" tribe mentioned in other sources.
+The Minang were divided into groups (formerly known as "hordes").
+A northerly group of these, known as the Munite, may perhaps refer to the "White Cockatoo" tribe mentioned in other sources.